JorisDebien/python-scripts/README.md

 # python-scripts
-Python scripts to automate the boring stuff.
+Python scripts to automate the boring stuff and learn new stuff.